Ishan-Saini/Git-Notes/Git.md

 - To push our commits from local  repo to a remote repo `git push -u origin <branch name>`

 	The -u flag is used to set origin as the upstream remote in your git config.
-As you push a branch successfully or up to date it, it adds upstream reference.
+As you push a branch successfully or update it, it adds upstream reference.

-	As you push local branch with (the) git push -u option, that local branch is linked with the remote branch automatically.
+	As you push local branch with git push -u option, that local branch is linked with the remote branch automatically.
 The advantage is, you may use git pull without any arguments.
 * * *

 - Git uses **Directed Acyclic Graph(DAG)** to represent commit history.
 In these graphs a commit always points towards its parent.